Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/index.md

     ---

-    Learn how to migrate from Segment to Amplitude CDP.
+    Learn how to migrate from mParticle to Amplitude CDP.

     [:octicons-arrow-right-24: Read the guide](../guides/mParticle-migration-guide)
 </div>